tschm/ci/README.md

 # CI/CD Container

-A container image for CI/CD operations with various tools pre-installed.
+A container image for GitLab CI/CD operations with various tools pre-installed.
+This image is designed to be used as a base image for GitLab CI/CD pipelines.

 ## Features

 - Based on Debian bookworm-slim
 - Includes Python, uv package manager, and Tectonic for LaTeX builds
 - YAML linting with yamllint
+- Pre-commit support with initialized Git repository in workspace
 - Various utilities for build and automation tasks
 - Version label automatically injected during CI/CD build process